ashbin-jaison/proactive-forecasting/README.md

-# Proactive Forecast Visualistions, Wind Power & Shipping Route Forecasting
+# Proactive Forecast Visualisations, Wind Power & Shipping Route Forecasting

 This project provides an interactive platform for exploring wind power forecasts at user-specified wind park locations **and along shipping routes**.
 It **streams the latest forecast data from GFS and MEPS** (directly from MET Norway’s THREDDS servers) and makes interactive visualizations for decision making.